Altera CEO Daane sees trade deal spurring innovation

 Currently, multi-chip components often fall under the category of printed circuit boards, which are subject to tariffs of up to 25 percent, he said.

-The kinds of chips added to the expanded ITA account for about 10 percent of Texas Instruments' (TXN.O) product portfolio, a company spokeswoman said on Tuesday.
+The kinds of chips added to the expanded ITA account for about 10 percent of Texas Instruments' revenue, a company spokeswoman said on Tuesday.

 Altera is developing new multi-chip technology with Intel.
 It also sells multi-chip devices made with Taiwan's TSMC.